-At June 30, 1995 and 1994, the Company had a net tax operating loss carryforward of approximately \$2,565,000 and \$1,016,000, respectively, to offset future taxable income expiring through 2010.
-At June 30, 1995 and 1994, the Company recorded a deferred tax asset of \$1,564,000 and \$894,000, respectively, which were reduced by a valuation allowance of same amounts.
-The deferred tax assets arose primarily from the use of different accounting methods for financial statement and income tax reporting purposes principally related to the accounting for preoperating costs and research and development and net operating loss carryforwards.
+At June 30, 1996 and 1995, the Company had a net tax operating loss carryforward of approximately \$5,176,000 and \$2,565,000, respectively, to offset future taxable income expiring through 2011.
+At June 30, 1996 and 1995, respectively, the Company recorded a deferred tax asset of \$2,537,000 and \$1,564,000, which were reduced by a valuation allowance of same amounts.
+The deferred tax assets arose primarily from the use of different accounting methods for financial statement and income tax reporting purposes principally related to the accounting for preoperating costs and research and development costs and net operating loss carryforwards.

 As of June 30, 1993, the timing and manner in which the Company can utilize operating loss carryforwards and future tax deductions for capitalized items in any year was limited by provisions of the Internal Revenue Code regarding changes in ownership of corporations.
-The Company believes that such limitation will have an impact on the ultimate realization of its carryforwards and future tax purposes for the years ended June 30, 1993 and 1994 are not expected to be subject to the limitation.
+The Company believes that such limitation will have an impact on the ultimate realization of its carryforwards and future tax deductions (generated through June 30, 1993).
+Cumulative losses generated for income tax purposes from June 30, 1994 through June 30, 1996, are not expected to be subject to the limitation.